Geir Hovig

 Geir Johannes Hovig (18 September 1944 – 26 April 2009) was a Norwegian radio host.

-Hovig was born in Namsos, Norway, and grew up in Overhalla, Norway.
+Hovig was born in Namsos Municipality, Norway, and grew up in the neighboring Overhalla Municipality, Norway.
 He started his career as a journalist with the Associated Press and the Norwegian News Agency news agencies, and was later (in 1970) hired by the Norwegian Broadcasting Corporation.
 He was a news reader in Dagsnytt, and later had his own radio shows, including Kveldskjør, Eldorado and Hovigs Hangar.
 His shows featured a special emphasis on blues music.

 He died on 26 April 2009, 64 years old.